syncfusion-content/asp.netwebforms-docs/aspnet/RadioButton/Getting-Started.md

 ## Create a RadioButton in a Quiz Application

-ASP.NET WebForms Radio Button provides support to display the Radio Button within your web page and allows you to pick your choice.
+ASP.NET Web Forms Radio Button provides support to display the Radio Button within your web page and allows you to pick your choice.
 By using the following guidelines, you can customize the Radio Button for a real-time QuizApp and RegistrationApp scenarios.
 This allows you to select the corresponding choice for each question.